netdata/netdata/packaging/installer/methods/kickstart.md

 ### destination directory

 - `--install-prefix`
-  Specify an installation prefix for local builds (by default, we use a sane prefix based on the type of system).
+  Specify a custom installation directory for local builds.
+If not provided, a default directory will be used based on your system.
 - `--old-install-prefix`
-  Specify the custom local build's installation prefix that should be removed.
+  Specify the previous custom installation directory to be removed during the update process.

 ### interactivity